Superrehtard/old_diaspora_wiki/Installing-on-Windows-XP.md

 ### Libcurl

 XP:
 Download [libcurl](http://www.gknw.net/mirror/curl/win32/old_releases/).
-Find the version the Typhoeus is looking for in the format of curl-&lt;version number&gt;-devel-mingw32.zip.
+Find the version that Typhoeus is looking for in the format of curl-&lt;version number&gt;-devel-mingw32.zip.
 For Typhoeus 0.2.4, download curl-7.19.4-devel-mingw32.zip.
 Save the file to your Desktop.

 * Right click on the file and choose Extract All.
 * In the Extraction Wizard window, click Next twice.